-Founded in 1959, the American Translators Association (ATA) is the largest professional association of translators and interpreters in the U.S. with 10,000 members in 95 countries.
+Founded in 1959, ATA is the largest professional association of translators and interpreters in the world with thousands of language experts in more than 100 countries.
 ATA’s mission is to promote the recognition of professional translators and interpreters, to facilitate communication among its members, to establish standards of competence and ethics, to provide its members with professional development opportunities, and to advocate on behalf of the profession.
-Learn more about ATA at www.atanet.org.

 What’s the difference between a translator and an interpreter?

 Translators write.
 Interpreters speak.
 Both convert information from one language (and culture) into another.

 Everybody speaks English now.
 Why do I need to hire an interpreter or translator?

 Only 17% of the world’s population speaks English natively.
 Non-native speakers can easily misunderstand the fine points of your message or miss them completely.

 Why can't someone who knows the language do the translation or interpreting?

 Knowing two languages doesn’t make you a translator or interpreter—just like knowing how to sing doesn’t make you ready for the opera.
 Professional translators and interpreters can transfer complex ideas—technical, legal, financial, and more—accurately between two languages and cultures.

 Why should I hire a professional translator or interpreter?